nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 See also <a target="_blank" href="https://github.com/dcm4che/dcm4chee-arc-light/wiki/Invoke-Image-Display">Invoke Image Display in dcm4chee</a>
 {{% /notice %}}
 {{% notice tip %}}
 **Absolute path**: The values above starting by "../" are the default relative path when weasis-pacs-connector is installed in the same JBoss as dcm4chee.
-Otherwise replace the relative URL by an absolute value, ex: `http://<your-host>:8080/weasis-pacs-connector/...`
+Otherwise replace the relative URL by an absolute value, ex: `http://<your-host>:<port>/weasis-pacs-connector/...`
 {{% /notice %}}
     - Optional: add <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector#launch-weasis-with-other-parameters">other properties</a> in the URL.
     - Refresh the web page and the view button should appear as in the screenshot above
+    - To launch the viewer from the web portal, the client computer must have installed the [Weasis package](../) on the operating system.

 ------------------------------------------------------------------------